 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plasterboard lined.
+Internal walls are lined in plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring throughout is of solid concrete construction with polystyrene insulation and a floating timber floor over.
-There is no available access into any sub-floor areas.
+Flooring throughout is of suspended timber design.
+I did not gain access into any sub floor areas.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a stainless steel sink unit together with a range of floor and wall mounted storage units within the kitchen.
-Skirtings and architraves are formed in timber with a varnish finish and internal doors are of timber panel design.

-There is a timber tread and riser staircase linking the ground, lower ground and first floors.
+There are stainless steel sink units within the kitchen and utility rooms along with a range of floor and wall mounted storage units.
+Skirtings and architraves are formed in timber with a varnished finish and internal doors are of timber panel or timber and glazed design.
+There is a timber tread and riser staircase linking the ground and first floors.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a feature fireplace within the living room.
+There is a wood burning stove fitted within the living room.